vats03/Password_based_Authentication_using_python/README.md

 # Password based authentication
 Client-Server program which will facilitate a client to register itself to the server.
 A server should keep a table of user-hash(password) entry for each user.

-This program registers user with username, password and stores password hash in dictonary.
+This program registers user with username, password and stores password hash in dictionary.
 Also, when a user tries to login , password validation occurs.

 Python,Socket programming